Arize-ai/phoenix/README.md

 ## Breaking Changes

-see the [migration guide](./MIGRATION.md) for a list of breaking changes.
+See the [migration guide](./MIGRATION.md) for a list of breaking changes.

 ## Copyright, Patent, and License